AminMemariani/Retrofit-RecyclerView-Example/README.md

 # Retrofit-RecyclerView-Example

-Android Retrofit and RecyclerView boilerplate
+This is a simple example for begginers to learn how to work  with Retrofit and RecyclerView